davekinkead/thesis/chapters/03-questioning-the-jury-theory/chapter.coffee.md

 ## Modelling the Jury Theorem

 The epsitemic value of Condorcet's Jury Theorem is typically demonstrated analytically.
-How?
-Give examples.

-In what follows, I depart from the tradtional analytic approach and use stochastic Agent Based Modelling.
-When/why is this appropriate?

-I want to show a new dimesional consideration and sensitivity to it.
+(Give examples)

+Analytic approaches are not always the most useful implementation though.
+(Phil of Sim discussion)

+Agent based modelling offers something else...(what exactly) - sensitivity

 Explain literate programming.

-An anlytic solution as the base line.
+To verify that the agent based model of the jury theorem performs sufficiently well for our needs, we can compare it against an analytic implementation.

+Condorcet’s jury theorem calculates the probability that a majority of voters are correct on some issue as a function of the number of voters, the numbers needed for a majority, and the probability that each voter is correct.

 > Pn = SUM (n choose h) p^h (1-p)^(n-h)

+Implementing this analytically is straight forward, although this approach becomes computationally intractable in javascript once the number of voters increases beyond 1000.

-    condorcet_likelihood = (voters, competence) ->
+    majority_likelihood = (voters, competence) ->
-      majority = Math.floor (voters+1) / 2
+      majority = Math.floor (voters + 1) / 2
       [majority..voters].map (n) ->
           n_choose_k(voters, n) * Math.pow(competence, n) *
             Math.pow(1-competence, voters - n)
-        .reduce (a,b) ->
+        .reduce (sum, increment) ->
-          a + b
+          sum + increment

-    n_choose_k = (n,k) ->
+    n_choose_k = (n, k) ->
       return 1 if k >= n
       [1..k].map (i) ->
           (n-(k-i)) / i
-        .reduce (a,b) ->
+        .reduce (sum, increment) ->
-          a * b
+          sum * increment

 <figure>
 <div id="analytic_jury_theorem" class="graph"></div>